redstone-squid/Redstone-Squid/README.md

 Google services requires a google service account.
 You can read about google service accounts at https://cloud.google.com/iam/docs/understanding-service-accounts.
 Download the credentials JSON file and rename it `client_secret.json` and move it to the `Google` directory.

 Discord requires a discord bot account.
 You can learn how to make bot accounts at https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token.
-You will need the token to be placed in a file called `auth.ini` in the root directory with the following contents:
+You will need the token to be placed in a file called `.env` in the root directory with the following contents:
 ```
-[discord]
-token = <Replace this with your discord access token>
+BOT_TOKEN = <Replace this with your discord access token>
 ```

 Supabase is the database used for this bot.
 You can sign up for a free account at https://supabase.com/.
-Once you have an account, you can create a new project and navigate to **Project Settings | API** and copy the URL and API key (secret, not public) to the same `auth.ini` with the following contents:
+Once you have an account, you can create a new project and navigate to **Project Settings | API** and copy the URL and API key (secret, not public) to the same `.env` with the following contents:
 ```
-[supabase]
 SUPABASE_URL = <Replace this with your supabase url>
 SUPABASE_KEY = <Replace this with your supabase api key>
 ```
-The schema for the database has not been provided because I haven't organised it yet.
-If you want to run this bot, please contact me (@papetoast on discord) and I will provide you with the schema.
+The schema for the database can be obtained by applying the SQL files in Database/migrations in order.

 ### Running The Application